Q: Are The Happy Handwriter’s resources available at a store near me?

 It is our recommendation that you check the courier costs prior to placing your order.
 To do this, place your order online but do not supply your credit card information.
 Then, contact us and request the weight and volumetrics of your parcel.
 We will send this through to you, following which you will be able to check the costs and decide if you would like to proceed with your order.

-Once it has been placed you will be informed as soon as your order is ready for collection.
+Once your order has been placed you will be informed as soon as it is ready for collection.

 The Happy Handwriter